Abu Dhabi Travel Guide

 Hiltonia Beach Club

-Belonging to the Hilton Abu Dhabi Hotel, the Hiltonia Beach Club is an exclusive beach with excellent facilities.
-Open to non-guests on weekdays for a fee, the beach offers lounge chairs and umbrellas in the sand, and sports such as sailing, snorkeling, fishing, windsurfing, water skiing, kayaking, jet-skiing right off the beach and bicycling the Corniche.
-Visitors can also enjoy the café and cocktail bar, sumptuous international cuisine, three swimming pools with water slides, live music and camaraderie.
+Belonging to the Hilton Abu Dhabi Hotel, Hiltonia Beach Club is an exclusive beach offering excellent facilities.
+Open to non-guests on weekdays for a fee, the beach provides lounge chairs and umbrellas in the sand.
+Guests can enjoy various water sports such as sailing, snorkelling, fishing, windsurfing, water skiing, kayaking, and jet-skiing right off the beach.
+Bicycling along the Corniche is also available.
+The club features a café and cocktail bar serving sumptuous international cuisine.
+There are also three swimming pools with water slides, live music and a vibrant atmosphere.

 Things to do with kids in Abu Dhabi